ZambiaOfficial Name: Republic of Zambia

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

-The local equivalent to the “911” emergency line in Zambia is 999.
+The local equivalent to the “911” emergency line in Zambia is 999; however, emergency lines often do not work.
 Police response, particularly outside major cities, may be delayed due to a lack of vehicles and other resources.